Asymptotically well-calibrated Bayesian $p$-value using the Kolmogorov-Smirnov statistic: Numerical experiments

-For each sample size $n$, we simulated 1,000 datasets using $\alpha_0$ and $\beta_0$.
-For each simulated dataset and each prior, we performed Bayesian model fitting using \texttt{rstan} to obtain 1,000 posterior samples (1,000 burn-in, followed by 5,000 iterations, thinned every 5 iterations).
-We then generated posterior predictive datasets, and computed the modified KS test for both the observed and posterior predictive datasets to approximate ppp(KS).
-See Figure \ref{fig:level} for simulation results.
+To carry out the numerical experiments, we simulated 1,000 datasets using $\alpha_0$ and $\beta_0$ for each sample size.
+Then for each simulated dataset and prior, we performed Bayesian model fitting in \texttt{rstan} to obtain 1,000 posterior samples (1,000 burn-in, followed by 5,000 iterations, thinned every 5 iterations).
+We then generated posterior predictive datasets, and computed the CKS test statistic for both the observed and posterior predictive datasets to approximate the ppp(CKS).
+Among these steps, posterior sampling is generally the most computationally demanding but is required for Bayesian inference regardless.
+The remaining steps are relatively straightforward for most parametric models.
+This illustrates the computational efficiency of the ppp and its natural compatibility with the Bayesian workflow.

-With a reasonable prior, the null distributions of ppp(KS) closely resemble uniform, even with a sample size as small as $n=10$ (see plots 1 and 3).
+Figure \ref{fig:gamma_level} presents the kernel density estimates of the sampling distribution of the ppp(CKS) under different sample sizes, priors and plug-in estimators.
+Under the good prior, the null distributions of the ppp(CKS) closely resemble uniform, even with a sample size as small as $n=10$.
 When the priors are misspecified, the posterior means are biased towards the prior, particularly for small sample sizes.
-This bias increases the discrepancy between the empirical distribution of the data and the fitted distribution, resulting in larger values of the modified KS test.
-This discrepancy is more pronounced for the observed data than for the posterior predictive datasets, which leads to smaller $p$-values, as illustrated in plot 2.
+This bias increases the discrepancy between the empirical distribution of the data and the fitted distribution, resulting in larger values of the CKS statistic.
+The discrepancy is more pronounced for the observed data than for the posterior predictive datasets, which leads to smaller $p$-values, as shown in the second plot.
 However, as $n$ increases to 100, these effects are largely washed away by the data.
-With $n=500$, the null distributions of ppp(KS) are again approximately uniform.
+With $n=500$, the null distribution of the ppp(CKS) under the bad prior is again approximately uniform.

-Using frequentist estimators such as the MLE in the modified KS test may offer advantages over Bayesian estimators like the posterior mean.
+Using frequentist estimators such as the MLE in the CKS test may offer advantages over Bayesian estimators like the posterior mean.
 If the MLE can be easily estimated, it eliminates the need for Bayesian model fitting on the posterior predictive datasets, hence is more computationally efficient.
-Additionally, as shown in the last plot of Figure \ref{fig:level}, MLE is not affected by poor priors, which makes the results more robust to prior misspecification.
-For complex problems where the MLE is difficult to compute reliably, Bayesian estimators remains a viable alternative.
+Additionally, as shown in the last plot of Figure \ref{fig:gamma_level}, MLE is not affected by poor priors, which makes the results more robust to prior misspecification.
+For complex problems where the MLE is difficult to compute reliably, Bayesian estimators remain a viable alternative.